RETREAT WITH TAHL RINSKY

 Included.

-• Two yoga and meditation practices each day at Shizen Yoga Centre
+• Two daily yoga and meditation practices with Tahl each day at Shizen Yoga Centre

-• Two shared outings: an onsen crawl, and a guided snowshoe hike
+• Two shared adventures, such as an onsen crawl and a guided snowshoe

 Not included.